jen1elqt/greaterthanmathtrainer/README.md

 - (x + y) - z
 - (x - y) + z

+User must choose which of the two is larger.
+If both equations are equal, 0 must be chosen

 User may set maximum number possible per variable by editing 'max_value' in program

 Statistics of the user is shown; format is as follows: